The Port Milang

 As a result of a grant recently awarded by History SA, we have opportunities to expand and improve the museum and would welcome volunteers.
 If you are interested then please contact Secretary, Peter Lucas, on 0414 232 060 or by e-mail on email@example.com.

 After storing it in a back siding for twenty five years, the National Railway Museum has gifted this locomotive to our museum.
 It arrived on a low loader in late October 2015 and has been restored by our volunteers.
-A locally developed driving simulator has been installed in the cab and is now open every Sunday from noon to 4pm.Entry is free but donations are welcome.
+A locally developed driving simulator has been installed in the cab and is now open every Saturday and Sunday from noon to 4pm.Entry is free but donations are welcome.
 Children under ten will need adult assistance due to the weight and age of the controls.

 Telling the story of 700 light railways around the state.

 Ten scenic layouts, refreshments, craft shop and the railway museum